 9. Titaina

 Probably, among all tapas offered these days in Valencian bars, the Titaina is one of the most native ones.
-It appears that it has roots in small maritime villages Cabañal (now, Valencian neighborhood lining sandy beaches near the famous Malvarrosa beach).
-No wonder that Titaina’s recipe reflects the past of fishermen settlement surrounded by agricultural fields.
-Traditionally the tapa is a mix of vegetables (ripe tomatoes, grilled red and green peppers, garlic), pine nuts, olive oil and “tonyina de sorra”.
+It appears that it has roots in the small maritime village Cabañal (now, Valencian neighborhood lining sandy beaches near the famous Malvarrosa beach).
+No wonder Titaina’s recipe reflects the past of fishermen’s settlements surrounded by agricultural fields.
+Traditionally the tapa is a mix of vegetables (ripe tomatoes, grilled red and green peppers, garlic), pine nuts, olive oil, and “tonyina de sorra”.
 For unaware readers, the latter needs clarification, as it is an essential component of Titaina.
 Tonyina de sorra (where “sorra” comes from Arabic meaning “belly”) can be translated as “Tuna’s belly”.
-Food lovers will certainly appreciate this fact, because tuna’s belly due to its high fat content is very juicy and has very fine flavor what makes it a rare delicacy.
-To no surprise, it is often nicknamed as “Ham of the sea”.
+Food lovers will certainly appreciate this fact because tuna’s belly due to its high fat content is very juicy and has a very fine flavor which makes it a rare delicacy.
+To no surprise, it is often nicknamed as “Ham of the Sea”.
 For its juicy consistency, the tuna’s belly is also known as “Tune de Ljada” (Wet Tuna).

-As it could be expected, the traditional cuisine of fishermen villages was based on seafood rather than meat.
-As a result, till these days the titaina is a favorite dish served during Holy Week.
+As it could be expected, the traditional cuisine of fishermen’s villages was based on seafood rather than meat.
+As a result, these days the titaina is a favorite dish served during Holy Week.

 10. Iberian Jamón (Iberian Ham)

-When writing about tapas (and visiting tapas bars), it will be hard not to mention “Jamón” (we can translate is here as “ham”).
-Let’s make it clear: there is jamón and Jamón and usually they are not equal.
+When writing about tapas (and visiting tapas bars), it will be hard not to mention “Jamón” (we can translate it here as “ham”).
+Let’s make it clear: there is jamón and Jamón and usually, they are not equal.
 Visitors to Valencia will quickly realize that jamón is much more than just “ham”.
-It is a bread and butter of Valencian (and in general Spanish) gastronomy.
+It is the bread and butter of Valencian (and in general Spanish) gastronomy.
 No wonder that this fatty delicacy (especially its highly valued, almost “iconic” version known as “Jamón ibérico de Bellota”) is also served as a tapa.